The Urgent Fight Against Plastic Pollution in the UK

 Help Us Turn the Tide on Plastic

-Plastic pollution in the UK isn’t just an environmental issue it’s a human one.
-Our seas, rivers, and wildlife are all connected, and by starting upstream, we stand a better chance of protecting what’s downstream.
+Plastic pollution in the UK isn’t just an environmental issue; it’s a human one.
+Our seas, rivers, and wildlife are all connected.
+By starting upstream, we stand a better chance of protecting what’s downstream.

 Who We Are & How You Can Help

-The Cove Discovery Project is a conservation-focused Community Interest Company based in South Devon, working to protect marine wildlife through education, outreach, and habitat awareness.
+The Cove Discovery Project is a conservation-focused Community Interest Company based in South Devon.
+We work to protect marine wildlife through education, outreach, and habitat awareness.
 From seal rescues to coastal clean-ups, we’re dedicated to helping local ecosystems thrive.

 Comments